KarrLab/obj_tables/docs/migration.rst

 .. _figure_commit_dependencies:
 .. figure:: migration/figures/commit_dependencies.png
     :width: 800
-    :alt: Dependency graph of Git commits and schema changes files that describe them
+    :alt: Dependency graph of Git commits and schema changes files that annotate them

-    Dependency graph of Git commits that change a schema and the schema changes files that describe them.
+    Dependency graph of Git commits that change a schema and the schema changes files that annotate them.
-    These graphs illustrate networks in which nodes are commits, and directed edges point from a parent commit to a child commit that depends on it.
+    These graphs illustrate Git commit dependency graphs.
+Directed edges point from a parent commit to a child commit that depends on it.
     By default, a schema changes file identifies its parent commit as the sentinel commit that it annotates.